QuantumOfVacuum/kylebebak.github.io/_posts/2017-03-25-browser-security-worse-is-better.md

 But unless your site is an SPA, this is much easier said than done.
 What happens if a user clicks on a link to go to a different page?
 His browser doesn't know about your custom auth protocol, and it's not going to pass the session id with the request.
 You would need JS to run on every page in your site to do that for him.

 In a mobile app, this is essentially what you do, but it's easy, because developers have control over everything that happens when a user navigates from one screen to another, including the requests that are made.
-In a web app, unless you hack the browser's behavior with JS, clicking a link always has the same effect:
+In a web app, unless you use JS to hack the browser's behavior, clicking a link always has the same effect:
   - the browser issues a plain GET request to the URL in the href attribute
   - the browser renders a new page with the response content